Above the Noise

 Above the Noise is the fifth studio album from English pop rock band McFly.
 The album was released on 15 November 2010.
 The album spawned three singles: "Party Girl", which was released on 6 September; "Shine a Light", which was released on 8 November; and "That's the Truth", which was released on 6 March 2011.

 The album's title, taken from a line in "Shine a Light", was revealed when it was made available to pre-order from the HMV website.
 The band made the album available to download to members of their new official website, SuperCity.
-The band have worked with producers Dallas Austin and Taio Cruz on the album, which sees them return to their former record label, Island Records.
+The band worked with producers Dallas Austin and Taio Cruz on the album, which saw them return to their former record label, Island Records.
 The album's track listing was revealed on 25 October 2010.
 The album was certified as Gold in the UK.
 The album was released concurrently with the DVD Behind the Noise, which was exclusive to Asda, which contained behind-the-scenes footage from the album in addition to two music videos.